 This post may contain affiliate links.
 This means that if you purchase from one of these links, I will make a small commission, but rest assured, you will not pay more for any products.

 We all used Quikrete, but each project used a different mixture.
 I had no idea there were so many kinds of combinations.
 It was a breeze to create my project using concrete.

 I wish I had learned about the ease of using Quikrete years ago.
-You can see my how to make a planter and water feature video HERE.
+You can see me how to make Planter and water feature video HERE.
 Please note I was out in the Florida sun during the filming.

-Sean: Had used concrete for this Eagle Scout project so he was familiar with it but his form was a masterpiece even before he made his project.
-You can watch Sean make this gorgeous planter HERE.
+Since Sean used concrete for his Eagle Scout project, he was familiar with it, but his form was a masterpiece even before he did his project.

 Check out more about Sean HERE.